Axonius/axonius_api_client/docs/main/install.rst

 access to the internet, there are a few hoops to jump through.

 .. note::
-    You will need to install `python`_ on both systems,
+    You will need to install the exact same version of `python`_ on both systems.

+    If the destination system is linux, the source system should be the exact same linux distribution, version, and build.

 .. note::
     On Windows, each system should have should the `PATH variable updated`_ to include the Python directories:

-    * C:\Program Files\Python38
+    * ``C:\Program Files\Python38``
-    * C:\Program Files\Python38\Scripts
+    * ``C:\Program Files\Python38\Scripts``

-On the system that does have internet access, use the following command to download all of the requirements as wheel packages:
+On the source system that does have internet access, use the following command to download all of the requirements as wheel packages:

 .. code-block:: console